vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 *** =key1: dc7674d358

 *** =instructions1
 Get the title and release year of all films released in 1990 or released in 2000 that were longer than two hours.
-Remember, duration is in seconds!
+Remember, duration is in minutes!

 *** =solution1
 ```{sql}